TonyMSc/rl_second_project/report.md

 8. the buffer size for the replay
 9. the gamma rate for the discount factor

-To limit the number of experiments, we will change only the following:
-1. number of hidden layers in the neural network
-2. number of nodes in each layer in the neural network
-3. decay rate of epsilon.
+Based on trial and error the following were used

 The following Hyperparameters are kept fixed:
-BUFFER_SIZE = int(1e5)   replay buffer size \
+BUFFER_SIZE = int(1e6)  # replay buffer size
-BATCH_SIZE = 64          minibatch size \
+BATCH_SIZE = 512 #128        # minibatch size
-GAMMA = 0.99             discount factor \
+GAMMA = 0.925            # discount factor
-TAU = 1e-3               for soft update of target parameters \
-LR = 5e-4                learning rate \
+TAU = 1e-3              # for soft update of target parameters LR_ACTOR = 1e-4         # learning rate of the actor
-UPDATE_EVERY = 4         how often to update the network \
+LR_CRITIC = 1e-4        # learning rate of the critic, this was lowered from 3e-4 and learning improved WEIGHT_DECAY = 0.0000   # L2 weight decay, this was lowered from 0.0001 and lerning improved
 n_episodes=2000		 maximum number of episodes \
-max_t=1000		 maximum number of timesteps per episode \
+max_t=1000		 maximum number of timesteps per episode, this was increased from 700 \
-eps_start=1.0		 Starting Epsilon for the epsilon greedy policy \
-eps_end=0.01		 Starting Epsilon for the epsilon greedy policy